Cod3dDOT/nibblet/README.md

 ### A little backstory:
 Several years ago, I transefered to an online school.
-Most of my studiyng, included testing, was conducted using their website.
-After poking around the api, I found out that the server was sending out full answers to the test without checking for the completion status.
-I wrote a script to automate the process of getting answers from the server, however, opening up devtools every time was not that user-friendly.
+Most of my studiyng, including testing, was conducted using their website.
+After poking around the api, I found out that the server was sending out answers to the test without checking for it's completion status.
+I wrote a script to automate the process of getting the answers, however, I did not want to open up devtools every time.
 So, I ventured on a journey of finding a better, more streamlined way of injecting js code into the website.
-This small extension is the product of my venture.
+This is the result - a small browser extension that fetches remote files and injects them in the DOM.

 ### How it works:
 Exploit - a js file to be injected.

 Pack - a list of exploits, united by common trait (for example, author, targets, etc).

-1. Fetches a pack of exploits from third party endpoint.
+1. Fetch a pack of exploits from third party endpoint.

   Example entry:

   ```json